Rightpoint/FRY/README.md

 NOTE: Everything is still in alpha, and is subject to change before the 1.0 release.

 ## Overview
-FRY consists of two core features to implement touch driven integration tests:
+FRY consists of three core features to implement touch driven integration tests:

 - View Lookup
 - Touch Modeling